 I love reading about what products other pregnant women find essential during the different stages of pregnancy so I thought I’d document my own pregnancy essentials, starting with the first trimester.

 - Soft but supportive bras.
 It’s quite common to have sore breasts in the first trimester because your breasts are changing and getting ready for milk production.
 Sometimes they just hurt but for many women they increase in size in the first trimester already.
 It’s not recommended to use bras with underwire when you’re pregnant as the underwire can sometimes cause blockages in the milk ducts.
+When choosing a bra, it’s also important to consider the weight of your breasts.
 I’ve been wearing soft maternity bras and low support sports bras from H&M. I have one very similar to this one in the picture above and it’s great.

 - GinGins or other ginger sweets as ginger can help reduce nausea which I suffered from badly in the first trimester.
 I had all day sickness, not morning sickness.

 - Strong mints.
 For the same reason as the GinGins.
 Mint can also help with nausea and the taste might distract you.
 They’re also great if you’ve actually been sick to freshen up as you are supposed to wait at least half an hour before brushing your teeth after being sick.